Bertram of Metz: Dispute over Trier and exile

 During the first years of his episcopate, Bertram spent more time at the itinerant court of the emperor than in Metz.
 He favoured the deposition of Henry the Lion (1180) and was present when the Peace of Constance between Frederick and the Italian city-states was agreed (June 1183).
 The disputed election to the archbishopric of Trier, of which Metz was a suffragan, in 1183 ultimately brought him into conflict with the emperor.
 One of the elected candidates was Folmar of Karden, archdeacon of Metz; the other, Rudolf of Wied, was the candidate the emperor invested.
-Betram seems never to have given Rudolf obedience.
+Bertram seems never to have given Rudolf obedience.

 In June 1186, Urban III consecrated Folmar in contravention of a previous agreement with the emperor.
 Since the emperor was in control of Trier, Folmar went first to the suffragan diocese of Toul, but Bishop Peter of Brixey refused him.
 He was then accepted in Metz by Bertram.
 He ultimately found refuge with Theobald, lord of Briey.
 At an assembly in Kaiserslautern in October–November, Bertram swore an oath that he had not known Folmar's consecration had not been recognized by the emperor when he had welcomed him.
 Nevertheless, he attended the provincial synod Folmar convoked in Mouzon in February 1187, while Peter of Brixey and Bishop Henry of Verdun stayed away.
 By 22 March 1187, Bertram had gone into internal exile in Cologne, where Archbishop Philip of Heinsberg was a dedicated imperial opponent.
 It is probable that he had sided with Philip even before deciding to attend Folmar's synod, and his exile may have begun as early as 1186.
 In response to Bertram's actions, the emperor seized the bishopric of Metz and placed it in the hands of the ministerialis Werner von Bolanden.

 Philip made his peace with Frederick at the Diet of Metz in March 1188, but Bertram was not permitted to return to Metz until after June 1189, after Frederick had set out on the Third Crusade.
 His exile was ended on the advice of Frederick's son, Henry VI.
 The date of his return to Metz is uncertain, perhaps early as the summer of 1189, in the autumn or as late as 1190.
 In June or July 1190, he was present at the consecration of the new archbishop of Trier, John.
 From late 1191 through 1192, he was at the court of Henry VI, except for a short embassy to Rome in mid-1192, where he sought to break Pope Celestine III's alliance with King Tancred of Sicily.